AdaCore/learn/content/courses/advanced-ada/parts/data_types/records.rst

 as a discriminant (:ada:`Boost`) and an associated boost factor component (:ada:`Factor`) in the variant part.

-In the remaining of this section, we discuss a couple of details about variant records.
+In the remaining parts of this section, we discuss a couple of details about variant records.

 .. admonition:: In the Ada Reference Manual